Ale-JRD/Trads/content/post/index-T1.md

 Since everyone was clearly exhausted after such a long and tough battle― I decided to talk to everyone after dinner.

-「Thank you for today’s hard work.
-I know that everyone is itching to hit the bed right away, but I’ve something important to tell everyone.」
+“Thank you for today’s hard work.
+I know that everyone is itching to hit the bed right away, but I’ve something important to tell everyone.”

 I announced at the start of the class meeting that hadn’t been held for quite a while.